 The Johns Hopkins University Carey Business School serves a wide variety of students from varied backgrounds.
 The school’s unique location in a waterfront office tower in Baltimore’s Inner Harbor East district offers opportunities and challenges for planning and design.

-Hord Coplan Macht began working with the Johns Hopkins University Carey Business School through a strategic planning study that analyzed the existing facilities, utilization rates, and developed a programmatic and space strategy to advance the school’s mission.
+HCM began working with the Carey Business School through a strategic planning study that analyzed the existing facilities, utilization rates, and developed a programmatic and space strategy to advance the school’s mission.
 The strategic study made recommendations to meet the short, mid and long term needs of the school’s growth and expansion.
 Recommendations included increasing the number of flat floor, flexible classrooms, student study space, AV media production studios, and faculty and staff offices.

 The classrooms are completely reconfigurable with movable acoustic glass partitions that allow the rooms to be used for active learning, conventional lecture, large lectures and special events of up to 420 people.
 Audio visual systems were incorporated with multiple configurations to support the varied layouts possible with the classrooms.

 We utilized the unique floor plate of the building to create student study space along the length of the space.
 The student study areas have panoramic views and allow students to study in groups of four, pairs, or by themselves.